Aggregates resources and excess soil

 Our Regional Official Plan recognizes mineral aggregates resources as an important part of Peel’s economy.

-- Ensure Peel’s policies align with provincial policies.
+- Ensure Peel’s policies align with provincial policies and that address Regional and local needs and interests.

 - Update HPMARA mapping to show new provincial bedrock mapping and constraints.